raspberrypilearning/c3-wolfram-fruit-machine/en/step_8.md

 ---hints---

 --- hint ---
-If the score is less than 0, then set the score to 100, and print `Text` which tells the user thye are out of points.
+If the score is less than 0, then set the score to 100, and print `Text` which tells the user they are out of points.

 --- /hint---